openenclave/openenclave/docs/DesignDocs/AttestationApiRequirements.md

 * Other failure indicates that the call failed for any other reason

 This is the main attestation functionality of the Verifier.
-A pure Verifier would pass the output handle to GetAttestationResults in order to generated signed AttestationResults.
+A pure Verifier (with verification done by the SDK or a plugin) would pass the output handle to GetAttestationResults in order to generated signed AttestationResults.
 A combined Verifier/Relying Party could simply use it with GetClaimValue (see below).
+Similarly a Verifier that does verification in the app would also use the handle with GetClaimValue in order to retrieve values to apply the appraisal policy to.

-## GetAttestationResults call
+#### GetAttestationResults call

+This API generates Attestation Results in a requested format.
+If verification is done by the OE SDK and/or plugins, then this API does so using an Evidence claim set handle.
+If verification is done by the app, then instead the claim set handle would be a new claim set created to contain claims to appear in the Attestation Results; the app would add claims using the SetClaimValue API before calling GetAttestationResults to serialize them to a given wire format.

 Inputs: